zuff-1/MagmaLog/dev_notes.md

+# similar apps
+- ATracker by wonderapps AB (on playstore/web)
+- Timelog by CodeGamma Technologies (on playstore/web)

 # todo list
 - minutes and hours conversion should not be handled inside of goal_manager's core functions, change that.
 - do the cleanup below.